|Lieutenant Rudolph Edward Lisle March Phillipps de Lisle was born 23 November 1854 one of sixteen children of Ambrose Lisle March

 and Sicily (1868-69)

-Naval College, Greenwich (1875-76) he was posted to the Mediterranean Squadron that the Pacific Squadron on board the HMS Shannon
+Naval College, Greenwich (1875-76) he was posted to the Mediterranean Squadron then the Pacific Squadron on board the HMS Shannon

 (1879-1881).
 While serving on the Shannon he was able to closely observe the war between Chile and Peru which he documented in his journals